brnorg/safeimages-dind-ubuntu/README.md

 - Familiarize yourself with the best practices and potential pitfalls of Docker-in-Docker setups.

 Feel free to customize the Dockerfile and the usage instructions to fit your specific needs.

+## Available .tar Image
+The Docker image exported as a .tar file is available in this repository.